This article is updated twice yearly with our latest picks.

-It's official: Mexican food is having a moment.
-With foodies flocking to Mexico City just for a taste of Gabriela Cámara now infamous red-and-green grilled snapper at Contramar and a sample of Enrique Olvera's life-changing mole at Pujol, it's no surprise that home cooks without a bottomless travel budget are seeking ways to bring the quintessential flavors of Mexico into their own kitchens.
+With foodies flocking to Mexico City just for a taste of Gabriela Cámara's now-infamous red-and-green grilled snapper at Contramar or a sample of Enrique Olvera's life-changing mole at Pujol, it's no surprise that home cooks without a bottomless travel budget are seeking ways to bring the flavors of Mexico into their own kitchens.

 Spanning an encyclopedic collection of over 700 quintessential Mexican recipes from one of the country's most celebrated chefs to a modern culinary tome that's garnered rave reviews from the likes of Eater, Bon Appétit, and The New York Times, these are without a doubt the best Mexican cookbooks to keep in your kitchen.
 Filled with recipes worth bookmarking, these critically acclaimed cookbooks will no doubt inspire you to try your hand at making traditional and contemporary Mexican dishes at home.